zhoupen9/lsp-bridge-term/README.md

 - `lsp-bridge-term-diagnostics-inline-toggle` toggle diagnostic message overlays.

 # Options
+- `lsp-bridge-term-menu-items-max` default `25`, maximum menu items to display in popup.
+When menu has more items than this,  use scroll to see all.
 - `lsp-bridge-term-doc-line-max` default `75`, maximum line length to display doc popup.
+Documentation line longer than this value will be splited into multiple lines.
+- `lsp-bridge-term-doc-line-min` default `45`, minimum line length to display doc popup.
 When `window` space is insufficient, open doc in `other window`.
 - `lsp-bridge-term-popup-min-height` default `5`, minimum height to display popup.
 When `window` space is insufficient, open doc in `other window`.
 - `lsp-bridge-term-popup-max-height` default `25`, maximum height to display popup.
 When displaying content is more than this, popup only display portion of content with this height, use `C-n` to scroll popup to see hiding content.
 - `lsp-bridge-term-diagnostics-inline` default `nil`, when `t`, display diagnostic messages in `overlay`s.
 Use `lsp-bridge-term-diagnostics-inline-toggle` function to toggle on/off.